frappe/manual_erpnext_com/manual_erpnext_com/www/videos/learn/printing-and-branding.md

 This video walks you through setting up of masters like your companies Letterhead and Logo.
-This tutorial also covers using tools to customize standard print formats, creating new print format, and setting up print headings as per your companies requirement.
+This tutorial also covers using tools to customize standard print formats, creating new print format, and setting up print headings (Quotation to Proposal) as per your requirement.